Conveyancing Cyprus Property

 You can, if you choose, pursue the Land Registry through the Ombudswoman and the property developer though the Court.

 During my CyBC radio discussion with MP Rikkos Erotokritou, he said “the House of Representatives are worrying a lot about the situation”.
 (Click here to listen to the podcast).
-I hope that means the Government be doing something about it!
+In 2011 and after years of debate, the government revised a number of laws designed to reduce bureaucratic delays in issuing Title Deeds.
+It will probably take two or three years before their effectiveness may be judged.

 The completion process